jchatel/quickmail-next-docs/integrations/auto-warmer-for-non-quickmail-inboxes.md

 # Auto-Warmer for Non-QuickMail Inboxes 🔥

 QuickMail’s built-in Auto-Warmer is currently only available for Google inboxes purchased directly through QuickMail.
-If you're using external inboxes or custom email accounts, you can still warm them up using [Mailflow.io](https://www.mailflow.io/)at no additional cost as part of your QuickMail subscription.
+If you're using external inboxes or custom email accounts, you can still warm them up using [Mailflow.io](https://www.mailflow.io/) at no additional cost as part of your QuickMail subscription.

 ## Getting Started